NLESC-JCER/run-cpp-on-web/react/README.md

 The argument of the `useState` function is the initial value.
 The `tolerance` variable contains the current value for tolerance and `setTolerance` is a function to set the `tolerance` to a new value.
 The same logic is also used for the `initial_guess` variable.

-The input tag in the form will call the `onChange` function with a event object.
+The input tag in the form will call the `onChange` function with an event object.
 We need to extract the user input from the event and pass it to `setTolerance` or `setGuess`.
 The value should be a number, so we use `Number()` to cast the string from the event to a number.

 ```js